awslabs/Renate/doc/getting_started/supported_algorithms.rst

      - An offline version of experience replay, where the rehearsal memory is only updated at the end of training.
    * - ``"RD"``
      - :py:class:`RepeatedDistillationLearner <renate.updaters.experimental.repeated_distill.RepeatedDistillationLearner>`
-     - A distillation-based method inspired by Deep Model Consolidation (DMC).
-An expert model is trained on the new data and then combined with the previous model state in a distillation phase.
+     - A distillation-based method inspired by (but not identical to) Deep Model Consolidation.
+An expert model is trained on the new data and then combined with the previous model state in a distillation phase. [`DMC Paper <https://arxiv.org/abs/1903.07864>`__]
    * - ``"GDumb"``
      - :py:class:`GDumbLearner <renate.updaters.experimental.gdumb.GDumbLearner>`
-     - A strong baseline that trains the model from scratch on a memory, which is maintained using a greedy class-balancing strategy.
+     - A strong baseline that trains the model from scratch on a memory, which is maintained using a greedy class-balancing strategy. [`Paper <https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123470511.pdf>`__]
    * - ``"Joint"``
      - :py:class:`JointLearner <renate.updaters.experimental.joint.JointLearner>`
      - Retraining from scratch on all data seen so far.
 Used as an "upper bound" in experiments, inefficient for practical use.